Do you own your professional accomplishments?

 There is a time for being humble and sharing the accolades with your team but there is also a time to single out your personal accomplishments.

 Experience has taught me that women are not as likely to take the credit they deserve for what they have accomplished or individually contributed to a team or project.
 In fact, many dismiss their career milestones as “the team”, “the opportunity” and even the company culture, which can all have merit and impact to the outcome but may not get you the recognition needed.

 The “I” in your conversations is important, especially when others are looking to understand your direct impact and value.
 Owning your professional accomplishments and being able to effectively articulate what you can accomplish is very important as you position yourself for the future.

 Many professional women aspire to advance their career, but most have encountered common obstacles because they don’t have “The Professional Playbook” to navigate corporate cultures.
-Download three chapters now of the professional playbook for women that includes initiatives to accelerate your professional growth.
+Download three free chapters now of the professional playbook for women that includes initiatives to accelerate your professional growth.